kernelkit/curiOS/README.md

-# curiOS a minimal container OS
+# curiOS — a slim curated container OS

-curiOS, pronounced curious, is a base for building tiny container systems.
+curiOS, pronounced curious, is a slim curated base for system containers.

-curiOS, at its core, is just a wrapper around [Buildroot][0] that can take your defconfig and create a container image for uploading to Docker Hub or similar.
+curiOS is a wrapper around [Buildroot][0] for creating container images for uploading to Docker Hub or similar.
 Buildroot is an SDK for building embedded Linux distributions.
-It handles the removal of man pages, shared files, and many pieces not germane to running on an embedded platform.
+It handles the removal of man pages, shared files, and many pieces not germane to running on an embedded platform, and, as it turns out, containers.

 ## Quick Start